xinaesthete/thus-is-lit/readme.md

 On my Windows system, I am having trouble with contention in video playback with multiple fullscreen windows when the `<video>` elements themselves aren't visible; for now, I've made the renderer windows borderless and manipulate their position with `[win]+[arrow]` keyboard shortcuts.

-To get it running, you'd need to clone or otherwise download the code, install node and then `npm install` & `npm run launch` from the folder where the code lives.
-Actually, the build code in `public/` will tend to be stale (need to figure out why map files are so huge), so best to run `npm run watch` before `launch`.
+To get it running, you'd need to clone or otherwise download the code, install node and then `npm install` `npm run watch` & `npm run launch` from the folder where the code lives.
+I'll try to make a more friendly distributable soon.

 For development, `npm run watch` & refer to `src/readme.md`.